 Robbie landed the position with the help of the Working Together Program, and he has been doing a fantastic job.
 Here is his story in his own words:

-“The technical name of my disability is Autism Spectrum Disorder (opens in a new window), but to me it is a kind of persistent sensitivity.
+“The technical name of my disability is Autism Spectrum Disorder (ASD), but to me it is a kind of persistent sensitivity.
 This sensitivity affects me both negatively and positively in varying areas of life, but I prefer to look at the positives.

 “The negatives include me stressing out over describing the negatives, and then promptly getting stuck thinking about how to describe them.
 Try imagining feeling bad then dial that feeling up until it feels like you have been mentally kicked in the gut a couple times.
 The positives include seeing the world in a different way and being able to focus down and learn the things I really want to do.
 You never really know how beautiful the world is until you actually stop and look at it!